- What is SEDA-PDF?

 What does a mentor do?

 A mentor has an advisory role.
 S/he is normally a fellow programme leader with experience of SEDA-PDF.
-S/he will contact the programme leader and discuss documentation as well as leading the applicant through the accreditation process.
+S/he will contact the programme leader and discuss documentation as well as lead the applicant through the accreditation process.
 The mentor acts in an advisory role and as such can provide feedback on draft documentation, as well as discuss timescales and concerns.
 This also gives access to experienced peers whose institutions are engaged in similar activity.

 To view more information on mentoring and the mentoring role click here.